TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 The given code takes the number of days as input, passes it to the toSeconds() function as the parameter, assigns the result to a variable, and outputs it.

 Task: Create the toSeconds() function, which takes the days as its parameter, calculates and returns the number of seconds.

+* Hint: To calculate the seconds in a given number of days, multiply it by 24 to get hours, then by 60, to get minutes, then by another 60, to get the seconds. *